-Watering your garden or lawn can be quite the chore.
+Watering your garden or lawn can be quite a chore.
 You might want to understand the different irrigation options, to pick the one best suited to your homestead.

 Once you dive into each irrigation choice and understand how you can make some options less expensive, you can lighten your load.